-There will be no trial specific screening tests performed.
 The patient will receive routine acute clinical assessment including severity of illness assessment and be treated in accordance with current UK guidelines (Sepsis 6).
+This includes measuring serum lactate.
+All women of child bearing potential must have pregnancy excluded (see below).
 The results of these will inform trial eligibility and the patient will be approached as soon as these are available.